-10 Best Chromebook Games
+12 Best Chromebook Games

-In Polycraft, our hero finds that he arrived on a mysterious island, full of mysterious Wildlings and dangerous Ferals.
+In Polycraft, our hero arrives on an enigmatic island, full of mysterious Wildlings and dangerous Ferals.
 Our hero must help defend the Wildlings by collecting resources, exploring the island and building a series of towers to defend his home.
-Polycraft mixes the survival/exploration game mechanics of games like Minecraft and Don’t Starve with tower-defense style combat of Fieldrunners and Plants vs. Zombies.
-We love the artistic style and simple yet addictive game mechanics.The game is free, though players can buy Amber, the game’s premium currency, to speed up construction and buy better weapons.
+Polycraft mixes the survival/exploration game mechanics of such games as Minecraft with tower-defense-style combat of Plants versus Zombies.
+The simple-yet-addictive mechanics have earned the game a 4-star rating from its users, based on nearly 1,800 reviews.

-Crimson: Steam Pirates (free)
+Crimson: Steam Pirates (Free)

 Realm of the Mad God (Free)